karlospn/mytechramblings-site-source-code/content/posts/running-a-sonarqube-scan-when-building-docker-image.md

 Now let me explain bit by bit what the Dockerfile is doing.

-**Step 1.** Defining which arguments should be passed at runtime and which not.
+- **Step 1:**  Define which arguments should be passed at runtime and which not.

-The ``"SONAR_TOKEN"`` argument contains the SonarQube server credentials, so it should not be hardcoded into the Dockerfile.

-The ``"SONAR_PRJ_KEY`` argument contains the project key name.

-The ``"SONAR_ORG"`` and ``SONAR_HOST`` parameters don't contain sensitive data and are not going to change so I can set both of them as environment variables.

 ```yaml
 ## Arguments for setting the Sonarqube Token and the Project Key